 The Developer Portal requires a verified email address for an account to be created.
 Once your account has been created then you MUST use Mobile Connect to authenticate your account.
-Once your account has been created a password can be added to your account.
+Once your account has been created you can add a password to your account.

 There are three steps that need to be considered; creating your applications, technical integration and using the Sandbox.

 Creating an application

 When you create your account on the Developer Portal you have the option of creating an application as part of the registration process, this step is optional and can be skipped.
 Applications can also be created and edited from the My Apps page in My Account, where you can create multiple applications.
 When an application is created Discovery credentials are setup and the application is configured within the federated service.
 These credentials can be found on the application page of the “My Apps” section.